laanwj/cln4rust/README.md

 extenisibility in case upstream `lightningd` adds more arguments in the future.
 Not sure how to handle this, a 'builder pattern' has been suggested but I'm not sure how to build a good API around this.
 If anyone has suggestions please let me know!

+- the API could make more use of enums where the possible values are known; for example the `addresstype` parameter to `newaddr`, but also in returned structures.
+This has to be weighted agains flexibility, though, in case the API is extended later.

 # Style guidelines